ckan/ckan/doc/maintaining/configuration.rst

 * for asymmetric algorithms: path to private key with ``file:`` prefix.
 I.e ``file:/path/private/key``
 * for symmetric algorithms: plain string, sufficiently long for security with ``string:`` prefix.
 I.e ``string:123abc``

-Value must have prefix, which defines it's type.
+Value must have prefix, which defines its type.
 Supported prefixes are:

 * ``string:`` - Plain string, will be used as is.
 * ``file:`` - Path to file.
 Content of the file will be used as key.